DataDog/datadog-operator/docs/quick-start.md

 datadog-agent-zcxx7                          1/1     Running   0          5m59s   10.244.1.7    kind-worker2
 ```

-If you now update the `DatadogAgentDeployment` `datadog-agent` by using `examples/datadog-agent-with-tolerations.yaml`, the `DaemonSet` will be updated in order to add the toleration in the `Daemonset.spec.template`.
+If you now update the `DatadogAgent` `datadog-agent` by using `examples/datadog-agent-with-tolerations.yaml`, the `DaemonSet` will be updated in order to add the toleration in the `Daemonset.spec.template`.
 (Remember to also put your Datadog API key in this file.)

 ```console
 diff examples/datadog-agent.yaml examples/datadog-agent-with-tolerations.yaml